Finding large counterexamples by selectively exploring the Pachner graph

 Elementary moves such as 2-3 and 3-2 moves have many computational applications beyond how we used them in this paper.
 The two most common are: \begin{enumerate}[label={(\arabic*)}] \item using elementary moves to improve a triangulation, which is often critical for making exponential-time computations feasible; and \item finding a sequence of moves that transforms a triangulation $\mathcal{T}$ into another triangulation $\mathcal{T}'$, which gives a computational proof that $\mathcal{T}$ and $\mathcal{T}'$ are homeomorphic. \end{enumerate} Finding the right sequence of moves can be difficult, so a targeted search could also be useful in these other settings.

-In particular, increasing the number of tetrahedra is sometimes unavoidable~\cite{Burton2011arXiv}: \begin{enumerate}[label={(\arabic*)}] \item There are many triangulations $\mathcal{T}$ of the $3$-sphere such that to simplify $\mathcal{T}$ to a smallest-possible triangulation via 2-3 and 3-2 moves, we must visit at least one intermediate triangulation with two more tetrahedra than $\mathcal{T}$.
-There is also a triangulation of a graph manifold for which simplification requires \emph{three} additional tetrahedra. \item In the census of minimal triangulations with up to $9$ tetrahedra, there are many $3$-manifolds for which two additional tetrahedra are required to find sequences of 2-3 and 3-2 moves that connect all pairs of minimal triangulations.
+Indeed, one of the main difficulties in these other settings is that increasing the number of tetrahedra is sometimes unavoidable~\cite{Burton2011arXiv}: \begin{enumerate}[label={(\arabic*)}] \item There are many triangulations $\mathcal{T}$ of the $3$-sphere such that to simplify $\mathcal{T}$ to a minimal triangulation via 2-3 and 3-2 moves, we must visit at least one intermediate triangulation with two more tetrahedra than $\mathcal{T}$.
+There is also a triangulation of a graph manifold for which such simplification requires \emph{three} additional tetrahedra. \item In the census of minimal triangulations with up to $9$ tetrahedra, there are many $3$-manifolds for which two additional tetrahedra are required to find sequences of 2-3 and 3-2 moves that connect all pairs of minimal triangulations.
 There is also one $3$-manifold---the lens space $L_{3,1}$---for which \emph{three} additional tetrahedra are required to connect all the minimal triangulations. \end{enumerate}